-The Indirect-Direct Evaporative Cooling System (IDEC) is located in the locker rooms, fitness center, offices and both studios.
-The air is 100% outside air which is brought inside, chilled and re-circulated.
+This Indirect-Direct Evaporative Cooling System (IDEC) is located in our locker rooms, fitness center, offices and both studios.
+The air brought in is 100% outside air which is brought inside, chilled and re-circulated.

 A south-facing lobby and no west facing windows prevent excess heat in the building.
 Overhangs shade windows from high summer sun, but not the lower winter sun.
 South-facing windows save up to 60% of energy costs.
 Low-e glazing on all windows keeps a constant temperature inside the building by blocking heat, but allowing light to enter.

-Hydronic radiant floor heating has tubes running under the floor throughout the building that carry warm water from a boiler located within the building.
-Warm air rises to heat up the room as the cooled off water returns to the boiler to be reused.
+Hydronic radiant floor heating uses tubes running below the floor to carry warm water from a boiler located within the building through the rest of the facility.
+Warm air rises from the floor to heat up the facility as the cooled water returns to the boiler to be reused.

-Many skylights, like the large one in the gym and the clerestories in the corridors, allow natural light to be used.
+Many skylights and large windows, like the large one in the gym and the clerestories in the corridors, allow natural light to be used.
 This is the most energy efficient way to light any space.

-Photosensors turn on, or turn off lights depending on available sunlight.
+Photosensors turn lights on or off depending on available sunlight.
 The sensors maintain a desired light level as natural light fluctuates.
-These sensors are located throughout the building, including many of our activity areas.
+They are located throughout the building, including many of our activity areas.

-There are fluorescent light bulbs located throughout the building.
+In addition, fluorescent light bulbs are used throughout the building.
 Each light bulb uses about 75% less energy and lasts up to 10,000 hours longer than regular incandescent light bulbs.
-This type of lighting saves on both cost and electricity.
+This type of lighting saves on both money and energy.

-In the summer of 2007, the Rec Center building finished construction with a Phase I installment of 48 kilowatts of solar panels on the Everest Gym roof.
-Rebates from the California Public Utilities helped offset about 1/3 of the total cost.
-There is room for a Phase II installment of approximately 70 kw once monies have been identified.
+In the summer of 2007, the Recreation Center finished building Phase I of its solar array.
+This installment added 48 kilowatts of solar panels on the roof of the Everest Gym.
+Rebates from the California Public Utilities helped offset about a third of the cost of the project.
+There is room for a Phase II installment of approximately 70 kilowatts more once monies have been identified.